 1. INTRODUCTION

-Mustard is one of the oldest known spice and oilseed crops in the world, with a history spanning thousands of years.
+Mustard plays a critical role in India’s edible oil economy, yet its productivity and profitability remain highly variable across regions and farm sizes.
+Mustard is one of the oldest known spices and oilseed crops in the world, with a history spanning thousands of years.
 It has been valued not only as a food condiment but also for its medicinal and agricultural importance across civilizations.
 In modern times, mustard continues to be a globally significant crop due to its nutritional, economic, and industrial uses, particularly as a major source of edible oil (Khan et al., 2025; Jankowski et al., 2024).
 In India, mustard has held a prominent place since ancient times and remains deeply embedded in dietary habits and traditional farming systems.

 In Indian agriculture, mustard is one of the most important Rabi (winter) oilseed crops and plays a crucial role in enhancing farmers’ income and ensuring edible oil security.
 India is currently the third-largest producer of rapeseed-mustard globally, contributing over 13% to total world production, although its productivity still lags behind the global average (Kumar et al., 2025).
 The crop is typically grown as an annual cool-season oilseed with a short growing period and is widely cultivated in rotation with cereals and pulses.

 Botanically, mustard belongs to the Brassica family, with major cultivated species including Brassica juncea (Indian mustard) and Sinapis alba (yellow mustard).
 Among these, Brassica juncea is the most widely grown species in India and is known for its adaptability across diverse agro-climatic regions (Das et al., 2025).
 Despite its importance, mustard cultivation faces several challenges such as low productivity, pest and disease incidence, and climate variability, which necessitate improved agronomic practices and technological interventions (Dev et al., 2026; Rathour et al., 2025).
-The plant also shows medicinal properties due to its anti-cancer, antioxidant, and anti-inflammatory activities (Verma et. al, 2024).
+The plant also shows medicinal properties due to its anti-cancer, antioxidant, and anti-inflammatory activities (Verma et al, 2024).

-Globally, mustard production is mainly dominated by Canada, Nepal, and Russia, which together contributes nearly 70% of the total output of the total world production.
+Globally, mustard production is mainly dominated by Canada, Nepal, and Russia, which together contribute nearly 70% of the total output of the total world production.
 Canada leads with a 32.5% share, primarily for oil and condiments, followed by Nepal (19.4%), where it is used for culinary and medicinal purposes, and Russia (17.5%), while India contributes 14% of total world production of mustard (FAO, 2023), which is used as oil and animal feed.

 Mustard Production in India

 India plays an important role in global mustard production, with cultivation spanning 9.90 million hectares and an annual output of 14.28 million tonnes.
-The crop is predominantly grown in the states of Rajasthan, Madhya Pradesh, Uttar Pradesh, Haryana, and West Bengal, which collectively accounts for 86.68 % of the cultivated area and 89.47 % of the national production.
+The crop is predominantly grown in the states of Rajasthan, Madhya Pradesh, Uttar Pradesh, Haryana, and West Bengal, which collectively account for 86.68 % of the cultivated area and 89.47 % of the national production.
 Rajasthan alone contributes 46.78% of India’s mustard output, making it the leading producer.
-Rajasthan covered 4552 ha. of area occupy 45.96% and produces 6684 thousand tonnes of production contributes 46.78 % of total production of country (DACNET, 2023).
+Rajasthan covered 4552 thousand ha. of area occupy 45.96% and produces 6684 thousand tonnes of production contributes 46.78 % of total production of country (DACNET, 2023).

 Table 1: Area, production and productivity of mustard in top five states (2022–23)